-Due to the wide array of pathologies that can potentially cause vertigo symptoms, a thorough history, neurologic exam, occulomotor testing and gait assessment is essential in the assessment of people suffering with dizziness and vertigo in order to correctly identify the cause.
+Due to the wide array of pathologies that can potentially cause vertigo symptoms, a thorough history, neurologic exam, oculomotor testing and gait assessment is essential in the assessment of people suffering from dizziness and vertigo in order to correctly identify the cause.
 Furthermore, it is not uncommon for individuals to be affected with more than one cause, often requiring a multi-disciplinary approach.

 Nevertheless is it encouraging to know that in many cases when the cause is found to be benign, treatment is safe and incredibly effective!

 If you are personally struggling with vertigo or any of the symptoms mentioned in this post, or if you know of someone else battling with the spinning, it is definitely worth finding a trained manual therapist you trust to take you through a thorough assessment and determine whether VRT or positional head maneuvers are appropriate for you!